All Episodes

 So Vicente Fox out there exploring for oil in the Gulf of Mexico.

-Who allowed this?
+Who knew who allowed this?

-Mexico can go do this?
+Mexico can go do this.

-Mexico can go out and plunder the environment for the evil black gold, and then proudly announce that he's got this big fine and stipulate, hey, and this is Mexico's.
+Mexico can go out and plunder the environment for the evil black gold and then proudly announce that he's got this big fine and stipulate, hey, and this is Mexico's.

 This belongs to Mexicans.